-Peppers and Chilies
+Peppers and Chillies

-Our larger, sweeter hot chilies have just burst into top production again after taking a little break in the cooler months.
+Our larger, sweeter hot chillies have just burst into top production again after taking a little break in the cooler months.
 They started putting on good growth and flowering like crazy as the days warmed up.

 We have loads of chillies and peppers grown from seed at various stages.
 A feed of manure seems to have really perked them up.